kutsan/zsh-system-clipboard/README.md

 ## Options

-- `ZSH_SYSTEM_CLIPBOARD_TMUX_SUPPORT`: Set it to 'true' to enable tmux support.
+- `ZSH_SYSTEM_CLIPBOARD_TMUX_SUPPORT`: Set it to `'true'` to enable tmux support.
 That way, if tmux available, every new clipboard content will be also sent to tmux clipboard buffers.
 Run `tmux choose-buffer` to view them.
+- `ZSH_SYSTEM_CLIPBOARD_XCLIP_SELECTION`: Specify which X selection to use for xclip utility.
+Either `'PRIMARY'` or `'CLIPBOARD'`.
+Defaults to `'CLIPBOARD'`.

 ## License